JAlcocerT/JAlcocerT/content/blog/hardw-exposing-homelab.md

 ---
 title: "A look to Reverse Proxy options.
 Pangolin"
-date: 2025-04-06
+date: 2025-03-20
 draft: false
 tags: ["Dev"]
 description: 'Pangolin.
-Compared with Cloudflared and NGINX.'
+Compared with other https tools like Cloudflared and NGINX.'
 url: 'how-to-expose-homelab-safely'
 ---